-Invoice factoring means your company sells the accounts receivable portfolio to a factoring company.
-That company pays you upfront for most of the value of the invoices.
-In many cases, the advance payment is 90 percent.
+Invoice factoring means your company sells the accounts receivable portfolio to a factoring company in exchange for a lump sum of cash, minus a fee (known as the factoring rate).
+In many cases, the advance payment can be up to 90 percent of your outstanding invoices.
 Then the factoring agent collects the money from your customer and pays you the balance minus their fee.
 Here is an illustration and timeline:

 Depending on how long the customer waits to pay the invoice, you may have had the bulk of what they owed you for quite some time.

-Certainly, the most prominent advantage of factoring is gaining access to funds when needed.
-You get money quickly but at a slight discount by selling the accounts receivable portfolio to a factoring company.
+The most prominent advantage of factoring is gaining access to funds quickly.
+You’ll receive money fast but at a slight discount by selling the accounts receivable portfolio to a factoring company.
 The factor earns its fee by doing the follow-up necessary to collect the amount owed.

-Since factoring doesn’t depend on your business’ credit quality, it may be easier for you to qualify for this transaction than get a loan.
-However, the fee you pay for the arrangement may depend in part on the credit quality of your customers.
+Since factoring doesn’t depend on your business’ credit quality, it may be easier for you to qualify for this type of financing compared to more traditional options.
+However, the fee you pay for the arrangement may depend in part on the credit quality and reputation of your customers.

 It’s definitely an advantage to have quick access to payments that are due and to avoid accumulating debt and interest payments.
 Further, the factoring arrangement doesn’t typically have long-term obligations or consequences.

 Clearly, getting 100 percent of the money owed to you is better than getting 95-98 percent.
 But there is a price for convenience.
-Keep in mind that you are selling the accounts receivable portfolio in return for fast, dependable payments and the freedom to not work on bill collection.
+Keep in mind that you are selling the accounts receivable portfolio in return for fast, dependable payments and the freedom to avoid bill collection.